-The taste of autumn captured and preserved in a simple to prepare jam.
+The taste of autumn is captured and preserved in a simple-to-prepare jam.
 Apple Cinnamon Jam is a jam that tastes like a dessert.
 Great on ice cream, or folded into apple turnovers, or just smeared liberally on warm toast!

 This is one of those small-batch canning recipes that will make you wish you had prepared a large batch.
 Seriously, Dear Reader, this Apple Cinnamon Jam is like having apple pie filling on your toast every morning for breakfast.
 I know that might sound weird, but who wouldn’t like to try it!?